-As mentioned earlier, decaying of wastes from landfills releases greenhouse gases.
+As mentioned earlier, the decaying of wastes from landfills releases greenhouse gases.
 In particular, food waste emits methane gas, which is 28 times more potent than carbon dioxide.
 Moreover, as rainfall pours over open dumpsites, the organic and inorganic components of the rubbish can form toxic chemicals leaching into groundwater.
 It can contaminate local water of nearby communities.
 Thus, proper waste management and risk assessment are the keys to the use of landfills.

 We should not trivialise recycling as it can reduce the exploitation of forests.
 Here are some proofs that recycling materials can help:

-- Each tonne of paper recycled saves 17 trees from a cut-down.
+- Each tonne of recycled paper saves 17 trees from a cut-down.

-- Each tonne of steel recycled conserves 900kg of iron ores, 630kg of coal, and 54kg of limestones.
+- Each tonne of recycled steel conserves 900kg of iron ores, 630kg of coal, and 54kg of limestones.

-- Each tonne of plastic recycled saves 2,500L of oil, 5,700kW-h of energy, and 23 cubic metres of landfill space.
+- Each tonne of recycled plastic saves 2,500L of oil, 5,700kW-h of energy, and 23 cubic metres of landfill space.